-- Greet your virtual audience at the beginning and the end of the show. - Mention the online viewers between songs to make them feel included. - Address the virtual audience naturally, as you would with the live audience.
+- Greet your virtual audience at the beginning and the end of the stream. - Mention the online viewers during the stream to make them feel included. - Address the virtual audience naturally, as you would with the live audience.

 Use Clear Visual Cues